Semi-global Kuranishi charts and the definition of contact homology

-The same holds for $(\F',u')$ which is $C^1$-close to some representative $(\F,u)$ of $\mathcal{M}_{J'}(\dot F,\widehat{W};\bs\gamma_+;\bs\gamma_-)$. \end{lemma}
+The same holds for $(\F',u')$ which is $C^1$-close to some representative $(\F,u)$ of $K$. \end{lemma}

-\begin{proof} We argue by contradiction as in Lemma~\ref{tenren}.
-We only need to ensure that there are no holomorphic cylinders of $(\widehat{W},J')$ that agree with trivial half-cylinders at the positive end of $\widehat{W}$.
+\begin{proof} We only need to ensure that there are no holomorphic cylinders of $(\widehat{W},J')$ that agree with trivial half-cylinders at the positive end of $\widehat{W}$.
 This is done by taking an end-generic perturbation $J'$ of $J$ given in Lemma \ref{end generic}. \end{proof}